Agency SOPs That Actually Get Used (Not Filed)

 Write Steps, Not Paragraphs

 Each step should be one action.
-Use action verbs at the start: Send, Create, Review, Schedule, Confirm, Document.
+Use action verbs: Send, Create, Review, Schedule, Confirm, Document.

 Too vague: “Handle the client’s onboarding needs and make sure they have access to everything.”